 Pobjoy Niagara Engine

-Pictures of the Pobjoy Niagara engine under restoration One of two engines that the Short Scion our current project had.
 Unfortunately we do not have an entire engine but what we have has been cleaned and restored to a very high standard.
-Should anyone know of a Pobjoy lurking anywhere please contact MAPSl
+Should anyone know of a Pobjoy lurking anywhere, please contact MAPSL.

-While working at the RAF college at Cranwell that he was asked to design a small and efficient seven-cylinder radial engine of 67hp for the college's light aircraft project, to become the Comper Swift.
+While working at the RAF college at Cranwell, Douglas R Pobjoy was asked to design a small and efficient seven-cylinder radial engine of 67hp for the college's light aircraft project, to become the Comper Swift.
 It is possibly the only aircraft flying today with a Pobjoy engine i.
 Building a prototype engine in his workshop at Minster-on-Sea on the Isle of Sheppey, he allowed it to run for120 hours before submitting it to the Air Ministry for a further 50 hour test.
 Passing all its tests, a small factory was set up at Hooton Park, Cheshire in 1930 and production of the Pobjoy ‘R’ began.

-Today the workshop of MAPS has one of the last remaining examples of this engine.
-Currently undergoing refurbishment for display purposes, this batch of photographs taken by MAPS board member, John Knowles, show the rebuild from its arrival when it was unrecognisable as an engine to the current state.
+This batch of photographs taken by MAPSL board member, John Knowles, show the rebuild from its arrival when it was just a collection of parts to the current state.
 It is intended to use this rebuild as a pattern for manufacturing a dummy Pobjoy engine which upon completion will form part of the display of the Short Scion aircraft currently being restored to static condition in the workshop.
 Little of the engine can be seen when it is installed within the cowlings and this sectioned exhibit will provide a real insight into how a small radial engine actually works.

 Robin J Brooks.
 PR Director MAPSL / Robin Heaps, Secretary and Scion Project Leader, MAPSL